sgdxbc/neatworks/README.md

 Stateful applications are usually implemented as event handlers that are driven by a tight event loop.
 When demanding concurrency, such model only permits detached concurrent tasks because there's no way to customize event loop to receive notification of concurrent tasks finish, which is undesirable.

-Concurrent applications are usually implemented as stateless, *microservice* style tasks, which incurs error-prone and hard-to-tweak locking issues when dealing with any shared mutable states.
+Concurrent applications are usually implemented as stateless, *microservice* style tasks, which incurs error-prone and hard-to-tweak locking issues when dealing with shared mutable states.

 This codebase tries to develop a programming pattern that is suitable for concurrent stateful applications.
 Code snippets are grouped into *sessions*, which contain logic that connected with causal dependencies.
 Code in different sessions are causally independent to each other, thus share no state and can be concurrently executed.
 Each session is an asynchronous task (or coroutine) that drives its own event loop.
 A session has full control of what to be expected from event loop and even when to block on receiving events.